 Aside from the chance of enhancing photos, it is also a good time to reminisce about the shots and see how you can improve your photography and editing skills.

 Photo Raquel Marçal ~ See Fresh Student

 2. Try food photography.

-Many people learned to enjoy cooking during quarantine than before COVID-19 happened.
+Many people started to enjoy cooking during quarantine than before COVID-19 happened.
 To further enjoy the sumptuous food, why not try taking delectable food shots?
 You can create a whole album intended only for food and share them on social media or with other photographers.

 3. Explore Black & White photography

-It may look simple but black and white photography is actually very technical if you are aiming to get award-winning shots.
+It may look simple but black-and-white photography is actually very technical if you are aiming to get award-winning shots.
 You can try your hand with it and have your pet or other family members be your model.

 Read More: Snapseed Black & White Tutorial.